sdopoku/wep_data_collection/cleaning/README.md

 - Tusha community in Gwargwada ward was also uploaded to Rubochi ward.
 It has been changed to Gwargwada ward.
 - Zokutu in Rubochi has only 1 entry under Rubochi and the other entry was uploaded to Yenche ward.
 It has been corrected.
 - 1 record for Chibiri community was uploaded under Kuje ward instead of Chibiri ward.
 This has been corrected.
 - Responses were received from Kiyi community in Chibiri ward.
 This community was not to be surveyed.
 Only 4 communities were to be surveyed in this ward.
-John Baaki contacted Ifeanyi and he admitted they surveyed Kiyi because, at their first outing they could not access one of the communities they were supposed to survey in Chibiri ward and then picked Kiyi for replacement.
-But later they were shown another route that bypass that river that posed as their obstacle.Kiyi has therefore been kept.
+The data collectors admitted they surveyed Kiyi because at their first outing they could not access one of the communities they were supposed to survey in Chibiri ward and then picked Kiyi for replacement.
+But later they were shown another route that bypass that river that posed as their obstacle.
+Kiyi has therefore been kept.
 - Gude community in Gaube ward has 4 entries instead of 2.
 4 different responses were collected from this community.
-John Baaki contacted the team members and I understand there was miscommunication among them as to who is responsible for this community and the two teams went ahead to survey the same community without knowing.
+The team members responsible for this explain there was miscommunication which led to them surveying the same community more than once.
 The extra entries are therefore kept.
 - Gwaupe community in Gaube ward did not receive any response, even though it ought to have been done.
-For Gwaupe community in gaube ward, I learnt from the team leader that they could not access it due to large volume of water in the river that you have to cross before getting to Gwaupe community.
-Nor Samuel and Derrick Bangura were supposed to survey this community.
+For Gwaupe community in gaube ward, we learnt from the team leader that they could not access it due to large volume of water in the river that you have to cross before getting to Gwaupe community.
 - Submission for gambo and gbambo communities were made under Yenche ward but there is no record of such communities in the survey list.
-Submissions were made by Derrick Edward Bangura and need to be followed up on.
+One copy was kept.

 #### Gwagwalada Area Council
 - Two entries were made for Ibwa II and Ibuwa II which represent the same community, Ibwa Sarki.
 These have been corrected.
 - Ungwan Sarki Dobi has 4 entries instead of 2 but have been kept.
 These entries were collected by Isso Solomon.
-John has contacted Iso Solomon and he has admitted collecting 4 responses from this community.
+The data collector responsible for this community admitted collecting 4 responses from this community.
-- Under Zuba ward in Gwagwalada Area Council, a response was received from a community with only ‘a’ as its name.
+- Under Zuba ward in Gwagwalada Area Council, a response was received from a community with only the letter **a** as its name.
 As it was difficult to know which community exactly is this, we have deleted the response.
 - 3 responses were also received from Ungwan kasa community under Zuba ward in Gwagwalada.
 The responses have all been kept.
 - Sabon kasuwa community under Zuba ward was supposed to have been surveyed but was not surveyed.
 - Kaida tsoho in Dobi ward was not surveyed as the data collectors reported that there was no one living in the community